Elon Musk Is Betting Big On Donald Trump

 Sergey Brin, the Google co-founder who first came to America as a refugee, attended a protest at San Francisco International Airport, and spoke at a mass walk-out by more than 2000 Google employees on Monday.
 “I came here to the U.S. at age 6 with my family from the Soviet Union, which was at that time the greatest enemy the U.S. had,” he said. “[Even] under the threat of nuclear annihilation ... the U.S. had the courage to take me and my family in as refugees.”

 Tim Cook wrote to Apple employees, criticizing Trump’s immigration order in uncompromising terms, as did Facebook’s Mark Zuckerberg.
 Microsoft and Amazon have since announced plans to challenge the order in court.
-Yesterday, Uber’s Travis Kalanick quit Trump’s economic advisory council in response to the #deleteuber campaign that followed in the order’s wake—and, according to the New York Times, pointed questioning from Uber’s employees as to why he hadn’t resigned already.
+Yesterday, Uber’s Travis Kalanick quit Trump’s economic advisory council in response to the #deleteuber campaign that followed in the order’s wake—and, according to The New York Times, pointed questioning from Uber’s employees as to why he hadn’t resigned already.

 Musk has also come out against the order, albeit gently.
 On Twitter, he described it as “not the best way to address the country’s challenges.”
 And unlike Kalanick, he remains committed to his advisory role in the Trump administration, even amid reports that some Tesla customers are cancelling their Model 3 orders in protest.